In-Context Learning Enhanced Credibility Transformer: In-context learning enhanced Credibility Transformer

 \subsubsection{Outcome token decorator}

 In the next step, we insert a module into the pre-calibrated base Credibility Transformer \eqref{base credibility transformer estimate} that enables ICL.
-For this additional step, we assume that there two kinds of data available.
-We have a {\it context batch} and we have a {\it target batch}.
-The target batch collects the instances whose responses need to be predicted, and this prediction is supported not only by the features of the target batch, but also by context data for which the responses are available.
+For this additional step, we assume that there two kinds of data available, namely, we assume having a {\it context batch} and a {\it target batch}.
+The target batch collects the instances whose responses need to be predicted.
+This prediction is supported not only by the features of the target batch, but also by context data for which the responses are available.